HPV Vaccine Toolkit: Increasing HPV Vaccine Uptake Among Adolescent Clients in the Family Planning Setting

 Schedule the visit for the next dose before the client leaves the office.

-Ask parents who refuse the HPV vaccine to sign a refusal form acknowledging the risks of not vaccinating and document the refusal in the client’s record.
+Ask parents who refuse the HPV vaccine to sign a refusal form acknowledging the risks of not vaccinating and then document this refusal in the client’s record.
 If vaccination is declined, recommend the HPV vaccine again at each future visit.

-If the site has decided that offering the HPV vaccine is not feasible but remains committed to increasing HPV vaccination among adolescents, another strategy is to develop a referral system.
+Sometimes a family planning site may decide that offering the HPV vaccine is not feasible but remains committed to increasing HPV vaccination among adolescents.
+In these instances, the strategy is to develop a referral system.

 Strategy 1: Establish a referral system for HPV vaccination services.